A phase transition for measure-valued SIR epidemic processes: Preliminaries on the epidemic processes

 \end{prop}

-\subsection{The Sandwich Lemma}
+\subsection{The sandwich lemma}

 The discrete \emph{SIR}-$d$ process $X^N$ is naturally associated with a \emph{branching envelope}.
-This is a nearest-neighbor branching random walk $\overline{X}_n^N$ with initial condition $\overline{X}^{N}_{0}=X^{N}_{0}$ and offspring distribution Bin$((2d+1)N,p_N^\theta(0,0))$ that dominates $X^{N}_{n}$, that is, such that for each $n\geq 0$ and $x\in \zz{Z}^{d}$,
+This is a nearest-neighbor branching random walk $\overline{X}_n^N$ with initial condition $\overline{X}^{N}_{0}=X^{N}_{0}$ and offspring distribution Bin$((2d+1)N,p_N^\theta(0,0))$ that dominates $X^{N}_{n}$, that is, such that for each $n\geq0$ and $x\in\zz{Z}^{d}$,

-See Section 1.6 of \citet{lalley09} for details concerning the construction.
-Since branching random walks, after Feller-Watanabe rescaling, converge weakly to super-Brownian motions, the vector-valued processes $(X^{N}, \overline{X}^{N})$, similarly rescaled, have marginals that converge weakly.
+See Section~1.6 of \citet{lalley09} for details concerning the construction.
+Since branching random walks, after Feller--Watanabe rescaling, converge weakly to super-Brownian motions, the vector-valued processes $(X^{N}, \overline{X}^{N})$, similarly rescaled, have marginals that converge weakly.
 It follows that after rescaling the laws of the vector-valued processes $( X^{N}, \overline{X}^{N})$ are tight.
-Hence, any subsequence has a weakly convergent subsequence, and the limit process $(X, \overline{X})$ must satisfy $X_{t}\leq \overline{X}_{t}$.
-The component processes $X$ and $\ol {X}$ of any such weak limit must be a measure-valued epidemic (that is, a solution of the martingale problem \eqref{eq:DW_mg_SIR_gen} with $\gamma =1$) and a super-Brownian motion with drift $\theta$, respectively.
-This gives another proof of Proposition~\ref{prop:BRW_envelope}.
+Hence, any subsequence has a weakly convergent subsequence, and the limit process $(X, \overline{X})$ must satisfy $X_{t}\leq\overline{X}_{t}$.
+The component processes $X$ and $\ol{X}$ of any such weak limit must be a measure-valued epidemic [i.e., a solution of the martingale problem \eqref{eqDWmgSIRgen} with $\gamma=1$] and a super-Brownian motion with drift $\theta$, respectively.
+This gives another proof of Proposition \ref{propBRWenvelope}.
 Next is a result which also gives a \emph{lower bound} on the epidemic process.

-\begin{lemma} For any measure $\mu \in \mathcal{M}_{c} (\zz{R}^{d})$ satisfying Assumption \ref{asmtp:ini_reg_2}, any $\kappa>0$, $\theta \in \zz{R}$, and any function $K\in C_{p} (\zz{R}^{d},\zz{R_{+}})$ there exist, on some probability space, measure-valued processes $X, \ol {X},\ul {X}$ with common initial state $X_{0}=\ol {X}=\ul {X}=\mu $ such that
+\begin{lemma} For any measure $\mu\in\mathcal{M}_{c} (\zz{R}^{d})$ satisfying Assumption \ref{asmtpinireg2}, any $\kappa>0$, $\theta\in\zz{R}$, and any function $K\in C_{p} (\zz{R}^{d},\zz{R_{+}})$ there exist, on some probability space, measure-valued processes $X, \ol {X},\ul{X}$ with common initial state $X_{0}=\ol{X}=\ul{X}=\mu$ such that

 where